odinuv/web/en/apv/walkthrough/css/index.md

 used just as a container for the [*Absolute*](/en/apv/articles/html/css/#absolute-position) position mode.
 *Absolute* mode is used to place the element on a certain position within its parent.
 The parent is either the `body` element or the element with position set to anything other than *static*.
-[*Fixed position*](/en/apv/articles/html/css/#fixed-position) is used to place element on given position in the browser window (even scrolling does not affect element position -- navigation panels on some sites behave like this).
+[*Fixed position*](/en/apv/articles/html/css/#fixed-position) is used to place the element on a given position in the browser window (even scrolling does not affect element position -- navigation panels on some sites behave like this).